Back to all blogs

 The bridge between these two systems is something called the Vitamin D Receptor (VDR).
 These receptors are found in many tissues, including the thyroid gland and the cells of the immune system.
 Research suggests that Vitamin D and thyroid hormones bind to similar types of receptors.
 For a deeper look at that wider endocrine picture, see our guide to Thyroid Tests with Cortisol and Magnesium.

 For some people, genetic variations in how their Vitamin D receptors work may make them more susceptible to autoimmune thyroid conditions.
-This is where the "cause and effect" question becomes interesting.
+Specific genetic markers, such as the VDR-FokI polymorphism, have been studied for their role in how efficiently the body uses vitamin D, potentially increasing the risk of thyroid dysfunction in those with specific variants.
 If your Vitamin D levels are chronically low, your immune system may lose its ability to distinguish between "friend" and "foe," potentially leading it to attack the thyroid gland.

 Vitamin D as an Immune Guard